ClickHelp User Manual

 Project Import from CHM

 When importing a CHM file to ClickHelp, its chapters and pages are converted to topics nodes with children and topics without children.
 But if a CHM page is set as an empty topic, ClickHelp will convert it to a folder.
-You can read about the difference between topics and folders here.
+You can read about the difference between topics and folders here

 To import a CHM file:

-• Choose the CHM file (Microsoft Compiled HTML Help) in the wizard.
-You can create a new project or add the topics to an existing project
+• Choose the CHM option (Microsoft Compiled HTML Help) in the wizard.

-• If you want to create a new project, give it a name and a Project ID
+• You can create a new project or add the topics to an existing project.
+If you want to create a new project, give it a name and specify the Project language

-• Click Next and upload your CHM file to the ClickHelp file storage (either drag&drop it or browse the way to the file on your PC), and it will immediately appear in the Uploaded Files
+• Click Next and upload your CHM file to the ClickHelp file storage (either drag&drop it or browse the way to the file on your PC), and it will immediately appear in the Uploaded Files.

 • Click Next.